Mock OAuth for MVPs and tests

 How it works

-Three steps from sign-in to a working login loop on your machine.
+Three steps from sign-in to a working login loop with your hosted project issuer.

 Read the full guide